 Each subsequent step will add more moisture and help lock in the moisture supplied in the previous step.

 Our curl collection is totally customizable so you can use the products however you like, whether that’s according to the LOC Method, the LOC method, or any other order.
-You can use the conditioning stylers as your leave-in conditioner and/or your styling cream.
+You can use the conditioning stylers as your leave-in conditioner and/or your hair styling cream.
 You can also apply them over, underneath or mixed with Moisturizing Shine Oil.
 Our advice?
 Experiment using the products in different orders to see how your hair responds best.

 How To Keep Curly Hair Moisturized